HyperFoundry/obsidian-library/README.md

 **Demo & Screenshots coming soon!**

 ## Description
-This script allows you to easily add a book note with a wide range of metadata fields to your Obsidian vault using [Quickadd plugin](https://github.com/chhoumann/quickadd) by @chhoumann.
+This script allows you to quickly create & add a book note with complete metadata fields to your Obsidian vault using [Quickadd plugin](https://github.com/chhoumann/quickadd) by @chhoumann.

-The script queries the [Google Books API](https://developers.google.com/books/) (no API key needed!) and scrapes [Goodreads](https://www.goodreads.com/) for metadata related to your book.
+Metadata is sourced from the [Google Books API](https://developers.google.com/books/) (no API key needed!) and [Goodreads](https://www.goodreads.com/).
+I plan to add additional sources such as: Open Library API, Amazon.com / Kindle, New York Times Books API

 ---
 ## Disclaimer